What are cyanobacteria?

 What do cyanobacteria and their blooms look like?

-The particular variety of cyanobacteria found at Spofford Lake in 2020 exhibited on the shoreline as black or dark grey mats, which are believed to have come from the bottom of the Lake or as dispersed floating cells, most readily visible at beach areas, though they also appear naturally in open waters.
+The particular variety of cyanobacteria found at Spofford Lake in the summer 2020 exhibited on the shoreline as black or dark grey mats, which are believed to have come from the bottom of the Lake or as dispersed floating cells, most readily visible at beach areas, though they also appear naturally in open waters.

 More commonly, cyanobacteria are known as blue-green algae and are photosynthetic bacteria.
 When growth conditions are optimal, high concentrations of cyanobacteria cells may form “blooms.”
 There is no official definition of a bloom in terms of cell density, but a key aspect is dominance of a single type of cyanobacteria.

 Blooms sometimes appear as green or blue-green flecks scattered in the water, scums that float on the surface, or mats that rest on the bottom, but can occur anywhere in the water column.
 Blooms that produce dangerous concentrations of cyanotoxins are known as harmful algae blooms (HABs), cyanoHABs, or harmful cyanobacteria blooms (HCBs) and can be dangerous to humans and their pets and wildlife.

 If cyanobacteria are naturally present, what causes them to bloom and how long do they last?
 A number of factors create conditions for blooming and the creation of mats: 1) nutrient rich environment, 2) elevated water temperature, 3) abundant sunlight, and 4) calm or stagnant water conditions.
 Once the blooms occur, wind and water movement carry the bloom to shore where they can accumulate.
 A bloom can last anywhere from a few days to a few months.